 3. Skip Coffee to Avoid Crashing Later

-Starting your day with a protein smoothie, and eating nutrient-dense lunches, dinners, and snacks will give you plenty of energy so you don’t have to rely on coffee.
-Green juices made from fresh greens and vegetables or an organic greens powder can give you an instant pick-me-up without all of the harmful effects of caffeine.
+Start your day with a protein smoothie or green juice made from fresh greens and vegetables or my Organic Greens powder.
+This will give you an instant pick-me-up without all of the harmful effects of caffeine.
 Herbal tea, chai lattes, and golden milk are also excellent options.
 Drinking plenty of water (about eight to ten glasses a day) will keep you hydrated, which will help you stay alert.

 4. Eat a Nutrient-Dense Lunch and Dinner

 The Myers Way® is based on one principle: food is medicine.
-If you eat foods that your body needs and avoid foods that are toxic and inflammatory, you can achieve an energetic, vibrant state of health.
-It is important to avoid toxic and inflammatory foods, and instead focus on nutrient-dense fuel for lunch and dinner such as grass-fed meats, wild-caught fish and organic fruits and vegetables.
+If you eat foods that your body needs, you can achieve an energetic, vibrant state of health.
+Focus on nutrient-dense fuel for lunch and dinner such as grass-fed meats, wild-caught fish and organic fruits and vegetables.
 These will keep your blood sugar stable and your body satiated and energized.

 Toxic foods to avoid:

 - Processed and refined sugar

 - Processed food, junk food, and fast food